learn-co-curriculum/react-hooks-props-destructuring/README.md

 }
 ```

-Now, whenever we omit the `posterSrc` prop, or if it's undefined, the
+Now, whenever we omit the `posterSrc` prop, or if it's `undefined`, the
 `MovieCard` component will use this default value instead.
 That means we don't
 have to worry about not passing in a poster all the time — the component will
 take care of this for us!